proteanblank/kodeWeave/README.md

 Want to contribute?
 Great!

-If you'd like to become a kodeWeave developer.
-You can contact the software manager Michael at either [Facebook](http://facebook.com/mikethedj4) [Twitter](http://twitter.com/mikethedj4) or via [Email](mailto:mikethedj4@yahoo.com).

-You can also submit a pull request here on Github :)
+You can submit a pull request or simply share the project :)

-**Note:** kodeWeave is being developed on the [Koding Network](https://koding.com/R/mikethedj4).

 Of course kodeWeave is free and open source, so you can always fork the project and have fun :)